my-slab/design-tokens-graphql/README.md

 <code>value</code> denotes a raw value as a string like, <code>"100"</code>, <code>"16"</code> and <code>"FFFFFF"</code>. <code>unit</code> gives that value meaning providing it with context to be intepreted, e.g. <code>"percent"</code>, <code>"px"</code> and <code>"hex"</code> (<code>unit</code> is optional, as not all tokens have a unit, like <code>"auto"</code>).

+<h3>Fields</h3>

+Design Tokens GraphQL implements the [Theme UI](https://theme-ui.com/theme-spec/) specification when defining the possible entry points into the GraphQL API on the Query type.

+This means, our Query type provides fields such as

+- `colors`
+- `fonts`
+- `fontSizes`
+- `sizes`
+- `spacing`

+See the full list of fields [here]().

-We can query for more than one token, by using [_aliases_](https://graphql.org/learn/queries/#aliases), a GraphQL feature that allows us to rename the result of a field to anything, e.g.
+We can query for more than one token of the same field by using [_aliases_](https://graphql.org/learn/queries/#aliases), a GraphQL feature that allows us to rename the result of a field to anything, e.g.,

 ```graphql
 {